 - Post-operative rehabilitation

 Treatments we do:

-- Taping to help with stability and pain in the hand, even to help with swelling and hypersensitivity!
+- Taping to help with stability and pain as well as swelling and hypersensitivity!

 - Acupuncture can be used to assist with pain management and tissue healing.

-- Exercises are very important to help you regain your strength and movement in the hand allowing you to carry out your normal activity.
+- Exercises are very important to help you regain your strength and movement in the hand.
 These will be specially tailored to suit you.

 - Splinting.
 In some cases, a custom-made static splint will be fabricated specifically for your hand, and sometimes a pre-made on is more suitable.

 - Splinting aims to immobilise or rest a specific part of the hand or wrist to aid recovery.

 Treatment may include following a protocol from a surgeon: we will talk to your surgeon directly to make sure we know what has been repaired or replaced.